 The Center for the Study of Law and Society at UC Berkeley is pleased to announce the CSLS Graduate Student Paper Prize.
-Beginning in 2022, the CSLS Graduate Student Paper Prize will be awarded annually to a current Berkeley graduate student whose nominated paper, written while a graduate student at Berkeley within the 18 months prior to the nomination deadline, best represents outstanding law and society research.
+The CSLS Graduate Student Paper Prize is awarded annually to a current Berkeley graduate student whose nominated paper, written while a graduate student at Berkeley within the 18 months prior to the nomination deadline, best represents outstanding law and society research.
 Competitive papers also will speak to one or more of the Center’s areas of scholarly focus: criminal justice, democracy and civil society, or inequality.
 The award carries a cash prize of $1,000.

 Papers nominated for the prize must be (1) unpublished; (2) include an empirical component, broadly speaking (e.g., ethnography, interviews, historical research, survey data etc.); and (3) be no longer than 25,000 words, including references, in a minimum of 12 point font (papers that exceed this limit will not be considered).
 Submissions must be in English.
 Self-nominations are welcome, or papers may be nominated by a CSLS affiliated scholar.
 Nominations by CSLS affiliated scholars should include a brief letter of support.
 In submitting the paper for award consideration, the nominator must include the date and title of the course (or equivalent context) for which the paper was written.